Sentaroh/ZipUtility3/app/src/main/assets/ZipUtility3_about_EN_Privacy.md

 ### 1.2.Activity record of ZipUtility3

-Enabling logging will save the activity record data in the app's memory area for verification of the app's execution results and technical support.
-If logging is disabled, data recording will be stopped, but data already recorded will not be deleted.
+When logging is enabled, activity data will be stored in the app's memory area for verification of the app's execution results and for technical support.
+If logging is disabled, data recording will be stopped, however, data already recorded will not be deleted.
 <span style="color:red;"><u>Data will not be sent externally unless the "1.3.
 Sending or writing data outside of ZipUtility3" action is taken.</u></span>.

 - Device information (manufacturer name, model name, OS version, mount point, app specific directory, StorageAccessFramework, Storage manager)